All Episodes

 You're an extremist.

-A campaign, a candidate, a uh military unit, an enemy, another religion, if if you accept the approved definitions and therefore subscribe to the correct view and opinion of it, you're cool, you're fine.
+If you reject the accepted definition, explanation of anything, a campaign, a candidate, a military unit, an enemy, another religion, if you accept the approved definitions and therefore subscribe to the correct view and opinion of it, you're cool, you're fine.

-If you don't, then the name calling starts.
+If you don't, then the name-calling starts.

-And there's too many on our side who still seem convinced that they can make the media respect them, that they can cause the media to like them, that they can if they work it right, make the media treat them fairly and properly and so forth, thereby admitting that they fail to see what the media's existence really is, at least for us, which is just another obstacle.
+And there's too many on our side who still seem convinced that they can make the media respect them, that they can cause the media to like them, that they can, if they work it right, make the media treat them fairly and properly and so forth, thereby admitting that they fail to see what the media's existence really is, at least for us, which is just another obstacle.

-It's the media is part of the Democrat Party.
+The media is part of the Democrat Party.

 The media is part of any Democrat administration.